 Cons: Fit isn't very precise, mildly laborious to tie

 Manufacturer: The North Face

 Our Analysis and Test Results

-When compared to, say, the Timberland Schazzberg Mid, the height of this boot is very tall, coming up six inches or so above the ankle.
-This design is great for keeping snow out of the top opening but means that it is prone to rubbing on the front of the shin.
-That said, the upper of this boot is very soft and flexible, so the high shaft isn't as much of a rub as some other models.
-All in all, there was little to complain about with this boot, and it was easy for us to recommend it to you as our favorite winter boot.
+When compared to, say, the Blundstone Thermals, this boot is very tall, coming up six inches or so above the ankle.
+This design is great for keeping snow out but means that it is prone to rubbing on the front of your shin.
+That said, the boot's upper portion is flexible, with a medium flex.
+As a result, the high shaft isn't as annoying as some other models.
+All in all, there is little to complain about with this boot.
+It's easy for us to recommend it to you as one of our favorite winter boots.

-By using a thick molded upper that extends from the sole up to three inches on the foot, the water resistance of Chilkat 400 is one of its outstanding merits.
-This durable shell keeps water at bay, while a membrane lining is used to further bolster the water resistance of the leather upper.
-Submersion in the ice bath did not phase this boot one bit, and we feel confident recommending it for wet weather as well as just cold.
+Due to a thick, molded rubber lower that extends from the sole three inches up the boot, the Chilkat 400 provides outstanding water resistance.
+This durable shell keeps water at bay, while a waterproof membrane bolsters the water resistance of the leather upper.
+Submerging this boot in the ice bath and standing in a lake for ten minutes did not phase this boot one bit.
+We recommend this boot for wet weather as well as just cold.

 Fit and Comfort